 Pursuant to 801 CMR 1.01(7)(a), a party may request through a motion that a Hearing Officer "issue any order or take any action not inconsistent with [the] law or 801 CMR 1.00."

 One such action is recommending the entry of a final judgment of default where a respondent has failed to appear.
 Under M.G.L. c.
 30A, § 10(2), an agency is specifically authorized to "make informal disposition of any adjudicatory proceeding by . . . default."
 Lawless, 466 Mass. at 1011-12 (affirming that agency "ha[d] authority, in an appropriate circumstance, to dispose of an adjudicatory proceeding by default," citing M.G.L. c.
-30A, § 10; and concluding that agency's decision to do so was not shown to be improper, where the party failed to appear after the first day of hearing).
+30A, § 10, and concluding that agency's decision to do so was not shown to be improper, where the party failed to appear after the first day of hearing).
 That step is warranted here.
 The Commission has afforded the Respondent an opportunity for a full and fair hearing as required by M.G.L. c.
 30A, §§ 10, 11(1) and 801 CMR 1.01(4)(c).

-In University Hosp., 396 Mass. at 538-39, the Supreme Judicial Court rejected the notion that due process standards were violated by an agency rule that provided sanctions for a party's default upon receiving interrogatories.
-The court concluded that the provisions of the agency rule "afford . . . reasonable procedural safeguards for notice and an opportunity to be heard," noting that a respondent is given clear notice of the consequences, and has opportunities to object, to obtain an extension of time, to petition for a default to be vacated, and to seek judicial review of the entire proceedings.
+In University Hosp., 396 Mass. at 538-39, the Supreme Judicial Court rejected the notion that due process standards were violated by an agency rule that provided sanctions for a party's default upon failure to respond interrogatories.
+The court concluded that the provisions of the agency rule "afford... reasonable procedural safeguards for notice and an opportunity to be heard," noting that respondent was given clear notice of the consequences, could obtain an extension of time, petition for a default to be vacated, and seek judicial review of the entire proceedings.
 Id. at 539.
 In the case before the Commission, the OTSC and the Motion (both sent by USPS with tracking) provided the Respondent with notice of the consequences of a failure to appear or defend in this matter, as well as an opportunity to object.
 Atts.
 1 and 3.
 The Respondent could have sought more time to respond under 801 CMR 1.01(4)(e), (7)(a), and (7)(d).
 Therefore, the entry of a default judgment by the Commission is both legal and proper.

 By reason of the Respondent's default, and upon consideration of the Division's Motion, I recommend that the Commission grant the Motion.
-See Lawless, 466 Mass. at 1010-12 & n.1; University Hosp., 396 Mass. at 538-39; Productora e Importadora de Papel, S.A. de C.V. v.
-Fleming, 376 Mass.
-826, 833-35 (1978) (recognizing that a default establishes the truth of factual allegations).
 In addition, I recommend that the Commission find that the allegations in the OTSC and the violations of the statutes and regulations stated therein are deemed admitted and established.
-See Lawless, 466 Mass. at 1010-12 & n.1; University Hosp., 396 Mass. at 534, 538-39; Productora e Importadora de Papel, 376 Mass. at 833-35.
+See Lawless, 466 Mass. at 1010-12 & n.1; Univ.
+Hosp., 396 Mass. at 534, 538-39.